federgraph/RiggVar-RG38/README.md

 While it is technically a Delphi cross platform project, it is intended for Windows only.

-It is not expected to run on any other platform than Windows because of the additional forms, which have been available previously for the VCL platform and reintroduced as FMX forms,
+It is not expected to run on any other platform than Windows because of the additional forms, which have been available previously for the VCL platform and reintroduced as FMX forms.

 It should compile for other platforms though.